Why D88 Durian Ended Up Having A Vulgar Reputation

 D88 harvest season

-So this is a pretty elusive durian to capture.
+So other than during peak season, this is a pretty elusive durian to capture.

 Not that there is a huge demand from loyal followers waiting to snap them up.
 But when there is a crowd during the peak of durian season, seeing the number 88 can arouse enough curiosity in many to try it out.